coccoinomane/voice2brief/README.md

 - **Two Processing Modes**:
   - **Brief Generation**: Turn voice memos about tasks into clear team briefs with assignments
   - **Meeting Notes**: Convert recorded meetings into structured notes with action items
+- **Language Detection**: Automatically detect the language of the transcription
+- **Structured output**: Output uses sections and bullet points thanks to markdown formatting
+- **Flexible Output**: Display results in console or save to file
 - **Multiple LLM Support**: Compatible with OpenAI's GPT and Anthropic's Claude
-- **Flexible Output**: Display results in console or save to file

 ## Installation